Phone Meeting Format

 Christian Food Addicts in Recovery Phone Meeting Format

-Everyone is welcome at this meeting—Christian food addicts in recovery, seekers, people who have walked away from their Christian faith, people who don't know anything about Jesus, people who want to explore their spirituality and people who love Jesus, but are struggling with food and/or co‐dependency.
-We welcome all 12-steppers here.
+Everyone is welcome at this meeting —people who want to explore their spirituality but are struggling with obsessive behavior and / or co-dependency.
+We welcome everyone here.
 We are non-judgmental.
 We share our personal experience, strength and hope using "I" or "for me" statements.

 After a moment of silence, please join me in the long version of the Serenity Prayer.
-This group has voted to have the moderator lead the prayer while the members follow along reverently.
+This group has voted to have the moderator lead the prayer while the members follow along reverently with their phones muted.

 God, grant me the serenity